Norwegian Rhubarb Compote

 Rhubarb Compote or rabarbragrot as we sometimes called it in Norway, is one of our family's favorite fruit desserts, which I learned to make from my mom.

-I grew up on a farm in Norway, where we had all kinds of berries and fruit growing in our garden.
-Mom makes the best fruit and berry compotes as well as jams, jellies and juices.
+On a farm in Norway, where I grew up, we had all kinds of berries and fruit growing in our garden.
+Mom makes the best fruit and berry compotes as well as jams, jellies, and juices.

-She usually serves the fruit/berry dessert in an attractive bowl along with a glass pitcher filled with heavy whipping cream (not whipped) that we pour over the dessert.
-Within reach is a pretty sugar bowl for those who like it extra sweet.
+Mom usually served this delicious dessert in an attractive bowl along with a glass pitcher filled with heavy whipping cream (not whipped) that we would pour over the dessert.
+Within reach was a pretty sugar bowl for those who wanted it extra sweet.

 1-1/2 lb rhubarb cut in to ½” pieces